Why and How to Change Your LinkedIn URL

 How do I know what my current LinkedIn URL is?

 Of course, before learning how to change your LinkedIn URL you need to know what they’ve assigned you.
 If you’ve ever added this address to a resume or job application, then you already know how to find it.
 Otherwise, here’s the best way to do this.
-First, go to the LinkedIn homepage and click on your profile picture in the top left-hand corner.
-Your profile in public view will now appear with your LinkedIn profile URL appearing as the current URL in your browser’s window.
+First, go to the LinkedIn homepage, click your profile photo, and select View Profile.
+Your profile will now appear with your LinkedIn profile URL appearing as the current URL in your browser’s window.

 For most people, this profile URL includes their first and last name.
 Then there will be a series of numbers which differentiates the profiles of people with the same name.
 It is a generic URL that follows a specific pattern.